dotlang/language/README.md

 - Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).
 - Channels are the main tool for concurrency and coordination.
 - Protocol/type-class/concepts
+- Provide ability to update used libraries without need to re-compile main application